compulim/iter-fest/README.md

 Note: `observableFromAsync` will call `[Symbol.asyncIterator]()` initially to restart the iteration where possible.

+Note: It is not recommended to convert `AsyncGenerator` to an `Observable`. `AsyncGenerator` has more functionalities and `Observable` does not support many of them.

 ### Converting an `Observable` to `ReadableStream`

 `ReadableStream` is powerful for transforming and piping stream of data.
 It can be formed using data from both push-based and pull-based source with backpressuree.